fuzzymannerz/swmp/README.md

 3. That's it!
 (Unless you want to change the theme, in which case, read on!)

 ## Themes
-SWMP includes 12 Bootstrap themes from Bootswatch.
+SWMP includes a selection of themes.
 The default being **simplex**.
 (The red and white one above)
 ![](http://i.imgur.com/vlw9NyV.png)
 To choose another theme, edit **index.php** and change line **41** to the theme of your choice.
 The choices are:
-_cerulean, cosmo, lumen, paper, readable, sandstone, simplex, slate, spacelab, superhero, united_ and _yeti_.
+_cerulean, cosmo, lumen, paper, readable, sandstone, simplex, slate, spacelab, superhero, united, yeti_ and _darkplex_.
 All theme stylesheets are located in **~/css/themes/**.

 ## Show Some Love <3